raiyanimam/google-calendar-integration-using-django-rest-api./README.md

 need to implement mechanism to get access_token from given code

 2. Once got the access_token get list of events in users calendar.

+Note: To run this assignment need google account credentials which need to save in the project directory and add a redirect URL in your google cloud